-Note: If a node fails during a hot backup of container database or pluggable database for Oracle 12C, you must set AutoEndBkup attribute of the corresponding CDB resource to 1.
+Note: If a node fails during a hot backup of container database or pluggable database for Oracle 12c or later, you must set AutoEndBkup attribute of the corresponding CDB resource to 1.
 When the AutoEndBkup is set to 1 for the CDB, it also ends the backup of both CDB and PDB during Online.